Winds-AI/browser-tools-setup-website/content/each-tool-explained/browser.screenshot.md

 ### **What the Enhanced Element Inspection Provides**

-When you select an element and call `ui.inspectElement`, you get:
+When you select an element and call `inspectSelectedElementCss`, you get:

-**ðŸ” Immediate Issue Detection**:
+**🔍 Immediate Issue Detection**:

 - Zero dimensions warnings
 - Overflow clipping issues